apache/predictionio/docs/manual/install/install-linux.md

 ```

 If you are using a shared network, change the `network.host` line in
-`config/elasticsearch.yml` to `network.host: 127.0.0.1` bacause by default,
+`config/elasticsearch.yml` to `network.host: 127.0.0.1` because by default,
-elasticsearch looks for other machines on the network upon setup and you may run
+Elasticsearch looks for other machines on the network upon setup and you may run
-into weird errors if there are other machines that is also running elasticsearch.
+into weird errors if there are other machines that is also running
+Elasticsearch.

 You may change the settings or even use another data store such as
 [MongoDB](http://www.mongodb.org/).
 For details, please read [Changing the Data